Search⌘ K

 Show Answer

-Note: There’s a fine line between what can be held back by a company due to a competitive edge and what can be made public.
+There’s a fine line between what a company can hold back due to a competitive edge and what can be made public.

 Some important technical blogs are Engineering at MetaMeta ResearchAWS Architecture BlogAmazon Science BlogNetflix TechBlogGoogle ResearchEngineering at QuoraUber Engineering BlogDatabricks BlogPinterest EngineeringBlackRock EngineeringLyft Engineering, and Salesforce Engineering.

-We should always take non-peer-reviewedA peer-reviewed material could be a research paper that was critiqued by at least three domain expert researchers, and all points were fixed to reviewers’ satisfaction before publishing in a reputable conference. material with a grain of salt.
+We should always approach non-peer-reviewedA peer-reviewed material could be a research paper that was critiqued by at least three domain expert researchers, and all points were fixed to reviewers’ satisfaction before publishing in a reputable conference. material with caution.
 Think about what blogs say critically and with technical acumen to decide if what they say makes sense or not.
 If it doesn’t make sense, that could be an excellent opportunity to discuss the issue with peers.

 Mock interviews